 LET IT BLEED

 A very menacing record – the sound, the lyrics, the subject matter, the way Keith has developed his slashing chord jabs and the relentless, insistent pulse of the rhythm section.
 1968-1969 were bloody years and the Stones had their finger square on the pulse of what was happening.
 Let It Bleed was released in the USA immediately after Altamont and it’s so evil that it might as well have been the soundtrack.
 John Lennon seemed to believe that “Let It Bleed” referred the last Beatles album and it probably did.
 Mick Jagger had always been jealous and competitive of The Beatles and their success and with this record he finally came out on top.
 While Let It Be is a half-assed collection of songs and jams from an aborted pre-Abbey Road movie idea, Let It Bleed is a tightly-focused statement on the state of the world as the Stones saw it at the time.
-While soon-to-be jettisoned Stone Brian Jones and soon-to-be Stone Mick Taylor both appear on the record, it’s pretty much a total Keith show.
+While soon-to-be jettisoned Stone Brian Jones and soon-to-be Stone Mick Taylor both appear on the record, along with a special guest appearance by Ry Cooder who plays slide on Monkey Man, it’s pretty much a total Keith show.

 Gimme Shelter kicks off the record with it’s dramatic, almost cinematic, building intro.
 Keith’s playing in open-E tuning and the treble chords in the intro set the listener up for the main body of the song because once the descending riff (a variation on Under My Thumb) kicks in he is beating you over the head with it.
 Charlie Watts is locked in on Keith once the song kicks in and never strays.
 On top of this rhythmic heaviness, there is some slide guitar, a short Keith solo, a bluesy harp and apocalyptic lyrics provided by Mick, and a female vocal break provide by Merry Clayton that is so intense it was blamed for the miscarriage she suffered after the session.
 It’s 4 1/2 minutes of mayhem and this is the first song on the record!
 It’s evil twin brother kicks off side 2.
 Midnight Rambler, a song that sketches the Boston Strangler, is even more intense than Gimme Shelter.
 Keith has described it as a blues opera and he and Mick wrote all of the various parts together while vacationing in Italy.
 Played in an E position with a capo on the 7th fret, the song is a perfect example of how much power Keith gets out of a very basic and compact approach to guitar.
 Thousands of blues-influenced songs use this E position on the first fret, but putting it up at the 7th fret and swapping in a “D” chord and progression instead of the standard 12-bar B-turnaround, turns the whole form inside out without diverging too far away from it.
 You can hear it’s the blues, but it’s also much more than the blues.
 I find the tone of the studio version of this song to be really amazing… it burps, kind of… and staggers along like a pervert in a dirty raincoat clutching a long knife.
 Keith used the same guitar on Gimme Shelter and Midnight Rambler and he recalled in 2002: